jellydn/my-note.nvim/README.md

 This plugin is mainly for learning purposes and is not intended to be a full-featured note-taking solution.

+## Acknowledgements

+MyNote is a reimplementation of the flote.nvim plugin by JellyApple102, which provides easy, minimal, per-project, and global markdown notes.

+MyNote uses the nui.popup module by MunifTanjim, which is a UI component library for Neovim.
+We thank MunifTanjim for creating and maintaining this useful module.

+Links to the original plugins:

+- https://github.com/JellyApple102/flote.nvim Easy, minimal, per-project and global markdown notes.
+- https://github.com/MunifTanjim/nui.nvim UI Component Library for Neovim.

 ## Show your support

 Give a ⭐️ if this project helped you!